CSC207-UofT/course-project-purplemongoose/phase2/README.md

 Another benefit of packaging by layer is that it was very easy to spot violations of clean architecture since the import statements clearly showed a different package and therefore layer was being addressed.

+After packaging by layer, the sub packages are by feature, which allowed us to group code for different features together to make the both easier to find, and limit their scope, thus helping us fulfill the single responsibility principle.

 ## Kard-Server Implementation Details

 In phase 1, kards backend was modified so that instead of running a command line application, it responded to HTTP GET and POST requests.
 In doing so, we implemented a form of a [RESTful API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) into our backend, allowing any frontend user interface, like the command line or mobile application, to be completely disconnected.